 This phrase is perfect when you are personally congratulating someone for their achievements.
-According to the locals, this sounds very formal which means it might be a bit weird to have it said in real-life casual conversations.
+According to the Filipino people, this sounds very formal, which means it might be a bit weird to have it said in real-life casual conversations.

 Example Sentence: Kongrats, Mark!
 Deserve mo yan!
 (Congratulations, Mark!
 You deserve it!)

-This is Filipino word is a transliteration for the casual word “congrats” and is perfect to use when speaking with family and friends.
-It can also be used with your colleagues but if you plan to congratulate a boss or someone of authority, it would be better if you use the first greeting on this list instead.
+This Filipino word is a transliteration for the casual word “congrats” and is perfect to use when speaking with family and friends.
+It can also be used with your colleagues, but if you plan to congratulate a boss or someone of authority.
+But it would be better if you used the first greeting on this list instead.

-Example Sentence: Isang pagpupugay sa mga bagaong gradweyt!
+Example Sentence: Isang pagpupugay sa mga bagong gradweyt!
 (Salute to all the fresh graduates!)

 Translation: I congratulate you!